-Due to constant regulatory, policy and funding changes users are advised to check this qualification has been placed in the relevant Apprenticeship Framework and / or is funded for use with individual learners before making registrations.
-If you are unsure about the qualification's status please contact BIIAB head office.
+Due to constant Regulatory, policy and funding changes users are advised to check this qualification has been placed in the relevant Apprenticeship Framework and / or is funded for use with individual learners before making registrations.
+If you are unsure about the qualifications status please contact BIIAB Qualifications Limited.

-3. About this Handbook
+3. About this Guidance

-This handbook has been developed to provide guidance for learners, assessors and verifiers undertaking, delivering, or quality assuring this qualification.
+This guidance has been developed to provide guidance for learners, assessors and quality assurers undertaking, delivering, or quality assuring this qualification.

-The purpose of the handbook is to provide the majority of the key information that may be needed to prepare for, and help support, the successful delivery of the qualification, in one place.
+The purpose of the guidance is to provide the majority of the key information that may be needed to prepare for, and help support, the successful delivery of the qualification, in one place.

-If this handbook is updated, centres will be notified via the BIIAB monthly newsletter which goes to approved centres.
+If this guidance is updated, centres will be notified by BIIAB Qualifications Limited.

-4. BIIAB Customer Service
+4. BIIAB Qualifications Limited Customer Service

-BIIAB is committed to giving the highest possible levels of customer service.
-The BIIAB's Service Level Agreement is available via www.biiab.org.
+BIIAB Qualifications Limited is committed to giving the highest possible levels of customer service.
+Our Service Level Agreement is available via www.biiab.co.uk